triplean/hyperexplorer/README.md

 # HyperExplorer
-HyperExplorer is a file explorer application built with Rust and eframe.
+HyperExplorer is a file explorer application built with Rust and egui.

 ## Todos:
 - [x] Basic navigation